What Is Community College?

 Noncredit classes do not count toward graduation requirements.

 These courses are generally for unaccredited programs, certifications or exam prep, says Smith Jaggars, and do not qualify for federal financial aid.

 Do Most Community Colleges Offer Online Courses?

-Yes.
-Most students who take online courses at a community college take one or two online courses per semester for the sake of the flexibility around their work schedule, but they fill out the rest of their schedule with face-to-face classes, Smith Jaggars wrote in an email.
+Yes, most community colleges offer online classes.
+Most students who take online courses at a community college take one or two per semester for the sake of the flexibility around their work schedule, but they fill out the rest of their schedule with face-to-face classes, Smith Jaggars wrote in an email.

 Online classes at a community college can offer benefits such as convenience and affordability, according to some experts.

 Do Community Colleges Offer Evening or Weekend Classes to Cater to Students Who Work Full Time?